What Type(s) of Documentation Do I Need?

 What’s Free and What Costs?

 Entertainment on most ships is free, though Royal Caribbean requires reservations.
 Pools and hottubs are free.
 Carnival’s “No Kids Allowed” deck is free.
 Princess charges for their adult only Serenity Deck.
 Water slides are free.
 Some extras on Royal Caribbean cruises have a charge associated with them and those will be clearly marked/advertised.
 It’s just not necessary on most cruises to spend a lot of money to have a good time.
 There’s SO MUCH available that is free.
-You can choose to FIND your fun there!! 🙂
+You can choose to FIND your fun there…if you wish!! 🙂

 Does it Matter Which Stateroom I Choose?